Luctabla/terraform-utn-lab/WORKSPACES.md

 ### 2. Configure Backend in Main Project

-Add the backend configuration to your `main.tf`:
+The backend configuration is already in `backend.tf`:

 ```hcl
 terraform {